stacks-network/stacks-blockchain-docker/README.md

 ## Env Vars

-All variables used in the [`.env`](https://github.com/blockstack/stacks-local-dev/blob/master/.env) file can be modified, but generally most of them should be left as-is.
+All variables used in the [`sample.env`](https://github.com/blockstack/stacks-local-dev/blob/master/sample.env) file can be modified, but generally most of them should be left as-is.

+## Local Data Dirs

+3 Directories will be created on first start that will store persistent data.
+Deleting this data will result in a full resync of the blockchain, and in the case of `bns-data`, it will have to download and extract the V1 BNS data again.

 ### Locally opened ports

-In this section of the [`.env`](https://github.com/blockstack/stacks-local-dev/blob/master/.env) file, the values can be modified to change the ports opened locally by docker.
+In this section of the [`sample.env`](https://github.com/blockstack/stacks-local-dev/blob/master/sample.env) file, the values can be modified to change the ports opened locally by docker.

 Currently, default port values are used - but if you have a running service on any of the defined ports, they can be adjusted to any locally available port.